It happens before you know it. You didn’t mean to, but somehow your schedule went from 0-60 before you could choke down your morning cuppa joe.

 What are you waiting for?

 Want to hear more about how to be a productive leader?
-Listen to this episode of the Third Paddle Podcast:
+Listen to this episode of the podcast:

 Jen McFarland is a business systems expert, podcaster, and blogger.
 She’s helped hundreds of businesses and thousands of podcast listeners make better business decisions.
 Jen’s passion is helping women-owned businesses get the growth tools they need to meet their 3-5 year business goals.